-What Goes Into an Appraisal?
+What Are the Components of an Appraisal?

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from Piscitelli Appraisal Service will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Piscitelli Appraisal Service will help you attain the most accurate property value, so you can make wise real estate decisions.